-Mohamad first joined NEA in 2000 and now serves as Co-President.
-Prior to his current position, Mohamad served as Managing General Partner, Healthcare, where he led and oversaw NEA’s global healthcare investing practice across digital health and life sciences.
+Mohamad first joined NEA in 2000 and now serves as Co-CEO of the firm.
+He was previously NEA’s Co-President, prior to which Mohamad served as Managing General Partner, Healthcare, where he led and oversaw NEA’s global healthcare investing practice across digital health and life sciences.
 Mohamad’s investment practice is focused on healthcare services and technology from early venture to late-stage growth, and he has helped many entrepreneurs build and scale transformative companies.
 Outside of NEA, he is a board member of the Lucile Packard Foundation for Children’s Health at Stanford.

 You started here as a summer intern nearly 25 years ago.
 Tell us your NEA origin story.